Old Main Streets

 Nestled among three vineyards that offer tours and wine tastings, Mount Airy sets the table for a relaxing and romantic getaway.
 The town’s mantra is “stop, shop and stroll,” and visitors can soak in the small-town ambiance while doing just that.

 From there, head north to New Windsor where a walking tour reveals Civil War heritage amid 19th-century homes, churches and commercial structures.
-The SERRV International Gift Shop sells homemade fair trade crafts from artisans in developing countries.
 Just north is Uniontown, where Victorian residences line the streets and antiquing is a popular pastime.

 The next stop is Westminster, where the charming Main Street has a variety of restaurants, shops and galleries, one of which is housed in a refurbished art-deco movie theater.
 A quick side trip on Washington Road brings you to Hoffman’s Ice Cream, open since 1947.
 Agricultural heritage is celebrated at the 140-acre Carroll County Farm Museum.